 As a reminder, confidential resources will not share information with anyone.
-Non-confidential resources are also required to respect a complainant’s privacy to the greatest extent possible.
+Non-confidential resources are also required to respect the parties’ privacy to the greatest extent possible.
 They will disclose identifying information to others only on a need-to-know basis.

 If the incident is a crime on or near campus, Behavioral Medicine will report it without any identifying information to BUPD for inclusion in the annual security report and for issuance of any required timely warning (Clery Act).

 |Sexual Assault Response and Prevention Center (“SARP”)